Houston Psychiatrist

 • Offending someone accidentally

-Why it is important to identify and treat social anxiety?
+Why identify and treat social anxiety?

 Social anxiety can compel you to avoid situations that people usually consider “normal”.
 This can prevent you from enjoying your life and create a sense of hopelessness.